Unverified Claims

 Among the unverified claims in this document:

 2. That “The name was first recorded in Scotland about the 15th century in Wigtown.”
-Wigtown is correctly identified as a place associated with this name, but we have yet to find any records going back that far (only to the late 17th century), so one has to wonder what alleged sources HoN is drawing from.
+Wigtown is correctly identified as a place associated with this name, but we have yet to find any records going back that far (only to the early 17th century), so one has to wonder what alleged sources HoN claims to be drawing from.

 3. That “the name McCandlish was found in Wigtown where they held a family seat.”
 This is muddled regurgitation of the above two claims.

-4. That “They were later found in Balamangan in Kirkudbright”.
-The location is a correct one according to Black’s research, but there’s presently no evidence of a clear timeline that would put them later in this area than they were in nearby Wigtownshire.
+4. That “They were later found in Balmangan in Kirkudbright”.
+The location is a correct one according to Black (1962) 7, but there’s presently no evidence of a clear timeline that would put them later in this area than they were in nearby Wigtownshire.

 6. That “The family name McCandlish is believed to be descended originally from the Strathclyde Britons.”
 This is patent nonsense.
 What’s happened here is the ancient kingdom of Strathcylde overlapped what is now the Ayr/Wigtown/Kirkcudbright area, and HoN is blindly assuming that any names found in this area must go all the way back to Strathclyde.
 This is pure bollocks.
 The name is Gaelic not Brittonic, with a known derivation to 8th-century Ireland.
 It’s like saying that a provably German name from Alsace is of French derivation just because France at one point held Alsace.